Difference Between Revenue And Income

 Here's a breakdown of what constitutes revenue:

 • Sales Revenue: This is the most common source of revenue, arising directly from the sale of goods or services to customers.
-For example, a clothing retailer's sales revenue would be the total value of clothes sold during a period.
+Here's one way to look at it: a clothing retailer's sales revenue would be the total value of clothes sold during a period.

 • Service Revenue: Businesses offering services, such as consulting firms or accounting practices, generate revenue from the fees charged for their services.